-Everest Base Camp Classic Trek takes the road less travelled to land on the base camp of Mount.
-Everest at (5,364m/ 17,594 feet) You make people along the way, tea house owners, and any porters you may hire very happy as they don’t get to see much business in this route.
+Everest Base Camp Classic Trek takes the road less traveled to land on the base camp of Mount.
+Everest at (5,364m/ 17,594 feet) You make people along the way, teahouse owners, and any porters you may hire very happy as they don’t get to see much business in this route.
 So, you are helping the local economy by making this journey.
 Our journey starts in Kathmandu; we go sightseeing in and around the city visiting various UNESCO world heritage sites like Boudhanath, Swyambhunath, Pashupatinath and a few other places.

 We leave Kathmandu for Salleri the following day.
 The rather long drive to Salleri is thoroughly scenic and enjoyable, high chances you will be glad you took the road instead of the flight to Lukla which you’d have to take while coming back.
 We are on the classic trail to Everest Base Camp until the eighth day of the trip, the next day we join the main route.

 Through forests of rhododendron and deciduous trees, Sherpa villages, Buddhist monasteries, prayer flags, suspension bridges, waterfalls, high current whitewater rivers, and deep gorges, we reach the Everest Base Camp on the 14th day of the trip.
 This trek also gets you to Kala Patthar, the best-known viewpoint in the Everest region.
 You can enjoy 360-degree panoramic views of the Khumbu Himalaya spread including the mighty Everest, Nuptse, Pumori, and AmaDablam among other surrounding mountains.

 Classic Everest Base Camp Trek is for those who want to take them off the beaten path, avoid the seasonal crowd, get to know Sherpa culture and Nepalese lifestyle that is not tamed for touristic purposes and simply enjoy the Himalaya.